Jeff Kready: Early life

 Raised in Topeka, Kansas, Kready is a 2000 graduate of Washburn Rural High School.
-In 2004, he earned a Bachelor of Arts degree in Voice Performance and Vocal Music Education from Washburn University. and has also studied religious studies at Central Baptist Theological Seminary.
+In 2004, he earned a Bachelor of Arts degree in Voice Performance and Vocal Music Education from Washburn University.

 Career

 Kready made his Broadway debut in the 2006 revival of Les Misérables in the role of Babet/Fauchelevent and an understudy Jean Valjean.
 He had the distinction of being the youngest actor to portray the role of Valjean on Broadway until 2015, when Kyle Jean-Baptiste performed the role at 21.
 The show opened 9 November 2006 at the Broadhurst Theatre and closed on 6 January 2008.
 His next appearance on Broadway was in the Roundabout Theater Company 2008 Broadway Revival of Sunday in the Park with George as an understudy.
-The production was directed by Sam Buntrock and starred Daniel Evans and Jenna Russell.

-Kready was the standby for the leading role of Michael Dorsey in the Broadway musical comedy Tootsie, a musical comedy based on the 1982 film of the same name.
-The musical has music and lyrics by David Yazbek with the book by Robert Horn, choreography by Denis Jones, scenic design by David Rockwell, costumes by William Ivey Long, lighting by Donald Holder and direction by Scott Ellis.

-Santino Fontana stars as Michael Dorsey, with Lilli Cooper as Julie Nichols, Sarah Stiles as Sandy Lester, John Behlmann as Max Van Horn, Andy Grotelueschen as Jeff Slater, Julie Halston as Rita Mallory, Michael McGrath as Stan Fields and Reg Rogers as Ron Carlisle.

-The Broadway production began previews on March 29, 2019, at the Marquis Theatre and opened on April 23, 2019.

-Prior to that Kready starred in the lead role of Monty Navarro in the Tony Award winning A Gentleman's Guide to Love and Murder.
-He had been a member of the Original Broadway Company since November 2013.
-The production received nine Tony Award nominations, winning four - including Best Musical, and stars Jefferson Mays.
-Before taking over the leading role from Bryce Pinkham he appeared in the roles of Tom Copley, Newsboy, Actor and Guard.

-Kready was in the original Broadway company of Billy Elliot The Musical, directed by Stephen Daldry and choreographed by Peter Darling.
-The Broadway production opened at the Imperial Theatre on 1 October 2008 in previews and officially on 13 November 2008.
-The production received fifteen Tony Award nominations, winning ten.
-Kready took over the lead role of Tony (Billy's Brother) Summer 2010 Through 29 August 2010.
+Kready was in the original Broadway company of Billy Elliot The Musical as a member of the ensemble.
+The production opened at the Imperial Theatre on November 13, 2008.
+While Will Chase was on hiatus from May to August 2010, Kready took over the role of Tony.
 Kready then left the show to originate the role of Tony on the second National Tour beginning November 2010.

+In 2014, Kready took over the lead role of Monty Navarro from Bryce Pinkham in A Gentleman's Guide to Love and Murder.
+He had been a member of the original Broadway company since November 2013 as a member of the ensemble and understudied several roles.

+Kready was the standby for the leading role of Michael Dorsey in the 2019 Broadway musical comedy Tootsie, which opened at the Marquis Theatre on April 23, 2019.

 Kready was featured as Bert Healey in Annie Live!, a musical television special that aired on NBC on December 2, 2021.
-It was a performance of the 1977 musical Annie, which is based on the comic strip Little Orphan Annie by Harold Gray.